alexisakers/BulletinBoard/README.md

 ## Changing the Presented Item

-The `BulletinItem` protocol exposes a `manager` property that is set when the item is currently being displayed by a manager.
+The `BLTNItem` protocol exposes a `manager` property that is set when the item is currently being displayed by a manager.

 You can use it to interact with the presented bulletin.
 Call: